kyrptonaught/birpi/README.md

 # BIRPI (BuiltIn Resourcepack Injector)

+# Turns out after I finished making this I found out FAPI already has this built in, see ResourceManagerHelper.registerBuiltinResourcePack
 Library mod allowing developers to add a built in resourpack bundled with their mods like th vanilla programmer art See https://github.com/kyrptonaught/linkedstorage